TestStudent10101/Fall14/README.md

 ##Pull Requests
 After an addition or edit has been made, the change must be proposed as a pull request.
 This pull request sends a request to the administrator of the repository to O.K. the changes or resolve conflicting changes before officially updating the repository.

+##Additional notes
+The repository can be downloaded as a zip file if anyone wants access to the files locally